 As far as wireless functionality goes, this is your standard plug-and-play router.
-It’s easy to set up, comes with industry-standard dual-band signals, and looks alarmingly like a spaceship.
+It’s easy to set up, comes with industry-standard dual-band signals, and looks like a spaceship.
 While we’re a bit disappointed that the antennas on the back aren’t removable or replaceable, that’s more or less par for the course among similar routers.

 According to this router’s documentation, it can support up to 2,500 square feet.
 This will be more than enough to cover most small to mid-sized homes.
 Some larger homes might need an extender or two, however.

 Like many routers nowadays, this setup offers plentiful parental control options, too.
 This router supports several VPN providers, as well, including PPTP and OpenVPN.
-The router also offers guest network options and blacklist/whitelist options.
+The router also provides guest network options and blacklist/whitelist options.

-Yet another convenient feature of this router is another guest function.
+Another convenient feature of this router is another guest function.
 Instead of a password, you can generate a QR code for this router that, when scanned, will allow guest devices to access the network.
 You can even print out this code and keep it handy for friends and family to use when they come over.

 Weaknesses and Drawbacks

 Additionally, there may be some confusing setup processes to follow with this device.
 Update functions, especially, can throw off your ability to connect to the router.
-Make sure everything is set up, connected, and working properly before attempting to update this router’s firmware.
+Make sure everything is set up, connected, and working correctly before attempting to update this router’s firmware.

 While, like all routers, this one has its own set of drawbacks, it has a lot going for it, too.
-For one, it’s inexpensive, and it’s (usually) quite easy to set up and use.
+For one, it’s inexpensive, and it’s usually quite easy to set up and use.
 For most users, this will be an excellent purchase, and not only because of its affordable price.